Luke Witkowski: Return to Tampa

 On July 1, 2019, having left the Red Wings as a free agent, Witkowski returned to his former club, the Tampa Bay Lightning in signing a two-year, two-way contract.
 He was named Crunch captain for the second time on December 5, 2019.
 Witkowski was one of the eight players called up to the Lightning for their training camp prior to the 2020 Stanley Cup Playoffs.

 Witkowski spent the entirety of the 2020–21 season in the AHL with Syracuse before suffering a season ending shoulder injury.

 Return to Detroit

 On July 29, 2021, Witkowski returned for a second stint with the Detroit Red Wings, agreeing to a two-year, two-way contract.

 St. Louis Blues

 On March 21, 2022, he was traded to the St. Louis Blues, along with Nick Leddy, in exchange for Oskar Sundqvist, Jake Walman and a second-round pick in 2023 NHL Entry Draft.

+Tappara

+At the conclusion of his contract with the Blues, Witkowski left the club as a free agent.
+After 10 full professional seasons in North America, Wiktkowski opted to pursue a European career by signing an initial one-year contract with Finnish club, Tappara of the Liiga, on September 21, 2023.